sjjhsjjh/blender-driver/documents/backlog.md

 Backlog
 =======
+-   Unit test for setting worldScale ... and setting whole arrays actually.

+-   Unit test for raising an error when the tether has children.

 -   Next video:

-    -   Fix the problem where the cursor isn't always following an object falling under gravity.

--   Unit test for setting worldScale ... and setting whole arrays actually.
+    -   One big PATCH unless tracking build.

+-   Show and hide Cursor instances, by starting and ending the visualisers.

+    End the visualisers if not visible, and set self._visualisers = None.

+-   Non-linear animation speed.
+Maybe accelerating based on elapsed time, but decelerating based on proximity to target value.

 -   Option for keyboard shortcuts in the browser, instead of clickless camera controls.